Aberdeen, Maryland: Aberdeen IronBirds

 Cal Ripken Jr. and brother Billy are owners of the Aberdeen IronBirds minor league baseball team, which plays at Ripken Stadium.

 Media

 Aberdeen's local radio station is WAMD, broadcasting at 970 on the AM dial.
 Local newspaper coverage is provided by Harford County publications The Aegis and The Record.
 Electronic media covering Aberdeen issues is Aberdeen Patch and The Dagger Press.

-Aberdeen is served by Baltimore television stations, however it is not uncommon for residents to also get Philadelphia and Harrisburg-Lancaster-York stations.
+Aberdeen is served by Baltimore television stations, but it is not uncommon for residents to also get Philadelphia and Harrisburg-Lancaster-York stations.